-(m) Revenue Recognition
+(o) Revenue Recognition

-Revenue is recognized at the point of sale.
+Revenue is recognized at the point of sale when control of the product is transferred to the customer at such time.
+Internet sales, through the Company's fivebelow.com e-commerce website, are recognized when the consumer receives the product as control transfers upon delivery.
 Returns are accepted under certain conditions within 14 days of purchase.
 Returns subsequent to the period end are immaterial; accordingly, no reserve has been recorded.
-Gift card sales to customers are initially recorded as liabilities and recognized as sales upon redemption for merchandise.
+Gift card sales to customers are initially recorded as liabilities and recognized as sales upon redemption for merchandise or as breakage revenue in proportion to the pattern of redemption of the gift cards by the consumer in net sales.
 Sales tax collected from customers and remitted to governmental authorities are accounted for on a net basis and, therefore, excluded from sales in the accompanying consolidated statements of operations.

-(n) Shipping and Handling Revenues and Costs
+(p) Shipping and Handling Revenues and Costs

 The Company includes all shipping and handling revenue from e-commerce sales in net sales.
-Shipping and handling costs, which are included in cost of goods sold in the accompanying consolidated statements of operations, include third-party fulfillment and shipping costs related to the Company's e-commerce operations.
+Shipping and handling costs, which are included in cost of goods sold in the accompanying consolidated statements of operations, include both internal and third-party fulfillment and shipping costs related to the Company's e-commerce operations.

-(o) Cost of Goods Sold
+(q) Cost of Goods Sold